St Andrew's and Blackfriars' Hall: Split into chapel and common hall

 During the Reformation, the site was bought by the City Corporation, Mayor Augustine Steward paid £81 in 1540 and £152 in 1544.
 He planned it to be split into "a fayer and large halle", for which the nave, now known as St Andrew's Hall, was converted, and a chapel, "to pray to Almightye God for the prosperouse preservacyon of your most Royall estate", for which the chancel, now Blackfriars' Hall, was used.
 The adaptation of St Andrew's Hall for its new purpose included the erection of buildings at its west end.

+In 1608, the Norwich City Library, the first independent civic library after the Reformation, was established over the north porch of St Andrew's Hall; it would go through a period of growth from 1608 to 1634 and from 1657 to 1666, both periods being followed by decline and neglect, and another revival of interest from 1692.
+After 1738 there was another long period of neglect.
+The building over the porch that housed the library was entirely replaced by a new structure between 1772 and 1775, and the library moved elsewhere after 1801.